 Looking for other low FODMAP Thanksgiving side dishes to serve up?
 Try some of these favorites!

 Did you have a chance to make this recipe?
-If so, please leave me a rating and review below.
+If so, please leave me a 5-star rating and review below.
 I always love and appreciate hearing from you!

-Gluten Free Low FODMAP Friendly Cornbread Stuffing
+Gluten Free Cornbread Stuffing (fodmap friendly)

 Ingredients